dcai-course/dcai-course/_lectures/imbalance-outliers-shift.md

 {% include scaled_image.html alt="Outlier" src="/lectures/files/imbalance-outliers-shift/outlier.svg" width="350" %}

+<p class="small center">An example of an outlier.
+Two classes in two-dimensional feature space are shown, labeled as "+" and "-", and an outlier is circled in red.</p>

 Outliers are datapoints that differ significantly from other datapoints.
 Causes include errors in measurement (e.g., a damaged air quality sensor), bad data collection (e.g., missing fields in a tabular dataset), malicious inputs (e.g., [adversarial examples](https://arxiv.org/abs/1312.6199)), and rare events (statistical outliers, e.g., an albino animal in an image classification dataset).

 Outlier identification is of interest because outliers can cause issues during model training, at inference time, or when applying statistical techniques to a dataset.
 Outliers can harm model training, and certain machine learning models (e.g., vanilla SVM) can be particularly sensitive to outliers in the training set.
 A model, at deployment time, may not produce reasonable output if given outlier data as input (a form of [distribution shift](#distribution-shift)).
 If data has outliers, data analysis techniques might yield bad results.